SkylineCommunications/dataminer-docs/connector-help/connector_help/Emerson Liebert GXT.md

 # Emerson Liebert GXT

 This connector can be used to monitor UPS GXT platforms.
-It supports **GXT2,** **GXT3, GXT4**,and **GXT5** and receives information via **SNMP** communication. **SNMP traps** are received to update corresponding data.
+It supports **GXT2,** **GXT3, GXT4**, and **GXT5** and receives information via **SNMP** communication. **SNMP traps** are received to update corresponding data.
 Depending on which type is used, GXT2, GXT3, GXT4, or GXT5, specific parameters will be retrieved in addition to the common parameters.
 When data cannot be retrieved for a particular parameter, the parameter will indicate *No Data.*

 ## About